Monday, 7 April 2014

 Friday, 14 February 2014

 This latest rare photograph from the newspaper archives comes from the Evening Telegraph and Post of Wednesday 30th August 1911.
-It shows the German Officer, Max Schultz, in court in Plymouth.
+It shows the German Officer, Max Schulz, in court in Plymouth.
 He was arrested on a charge of attempting to procure a local solititor to commit an offence under the Official Secrets Act.
-Schultz had been obtaining information about the British Navy and dockyard and was passing it back to Germany.
+Schulz had been obtaining information about the British Navy and dockyard and was passing it back to Germany.